iwrotesomecode/swimwild/README.md

 Migration of https://swim.josephdumont.com to Clojure/script, from SQLite -> PostgreSQL/PostGIS, incorporating precipitation data and analysis of time-series and spatial correlations.

 `src/iwrotesomecode/dataingest.clj` is where most functionality is fleshed out.
-It downloads and processes data from California State data repositories as in meant to be a daily update.
+It downloads and processes data from California State data repositories and is meant to be a daily update.
 The current iteration from the website runs on cron job.
 It currently updates a SQLite database.

 TODO: Precipitation data not yet live, conversion from Express to Clojure backend is in its first steps, not yet begun moving from raw leaflet to react-leaflet and helix (reagent? uix?).